PredixDev/px-functions-design/README.md

 ## Upstream dependency

-The normalize module is also an upstream dependency in this meta kit:
+The Functions module is also an upstream dependency in this meta kit:

 * [px-starter-kit-design](https://github.sw.ge.com/pxc/px-starter-kit-design)